Los (rapper)

-Carlos Coleman, better known by his stage name King Los or simply Los is an American rapper and lyricist.
-He originally signed to Bad Boy Records during the 2005 in conjunction with his Bloc Incorporated record deal.
-After his deal fell through he returned to releasing music independently.
-Los signed to Diddy's Bad Boy Records again in February 2012, which is now distributed by Interscope Records.
-However, on March 19, 2014, he would announce that he was again leaving Bad Boy and Interscope.
-He is currently signed to After Platinum, 88 Classic and RCA.
+Carlos Coleman, better known by his stage name King Los or simply Los, is an American rapper and songwriter from Baltimore, Maryland.
+He is best known for his affiliation with American rapper Puff Daddy, having frequently served as his ghostwriter and been signed to his label, Bad Boy Records from 2005 until 2008.
+Coleman re-signed to the label in February 2012, although he departed once more in March 2014.
+His debut studio album, God, Money, War (2015), was released by RCA Records and entered the Billboard 200; Puff Daddy executive produced the album.

-Musical career
+Career

 1999–2010

 As an 18-year-old high school student, Coleman started as a rapper with his main subject being the murder of his father.
 In 2002 Los auditioned for Diddy's Making the Band 2, but after being selected to appear on the show, he refused to sign any of the paperwork required so he was unable to appear on it.
 Later, Coleman would end up signed to Bad Boy Records in 2005 through Da Bloc Incorporated, a local Baltimore record label.
 Da Bloc Incorporated eventually disbanded due to a legal issue and Los lost his deal in 2008 before he was able to release an album.

 In 2008 Los released a number of mixtapes and online freestyles.
 His first and second would be Guilty Until Proven Innocent and G5: Certified Fly, both released in 2008.
 He followed that with G5.2 in May 2009.
 His third mixtape Zero Gravity was released during April 2010.
 Then, the mixtape was Welcome To Swaggsville was released on August 5, 2010.
 His sixth mixtape Shooter was released on November 8, 2010.
 It featured collaborations with Rick Ross and his After Platinum label-mate Cory Gunz.
 On December 26, 2010, Los released his seventh mixtape The Louis Vuitton Gift Pack.
 The mixtape was primarily composed of freestyles and featured a collaboration with Chris Brown.